 Join Professor Dowling to discover the ways in which noise is being reduced in the development of next-generation aircraft.
 Ann will describe her career which has involved an incredible fusion of research and practical engineering.

 Ann Dowling is President of the Royal Academy of Engineering and a Deputy Vice-Chancellor and Professor of Mechanical Engineering at the University of Cambridge.
 Her research is on low noise aircraft.
 She was appointed to the Order of Merit in December 2015.

-Steve Mould: mathematical obsession Steve Mould, Science Communicator
+Steve Mould: mathematical obsession Steve Mould, Maths and science communicator

 Steve can be a bit obsessive at times.
 Especially with numbers.
 Join him on his descent into madness as he recounts his adventures.
 Adventures that start with a simple mathematical curiosity and end up on prime time TV.